alexdeluis/Tecnologico-de-Monterrey-TC4017.10-Pruebas-de-Software/A00466615_A4.2/P2_convertNumbers/README.md

-# Actividad 4.2 – P2: Converter - Ejercicio de Programación 1
+# Actividad 4.2 – Pruebas de Software - Ejercicio de Programación 1

+## P2 - Convert Numbers
+This project implements the **Converter** program requested in *Actividad 4.2*.

 ## Description
-This project implements the **Converter** program requested in *Actividad 4.2*.
 The program reads a file containing numeric values and converts each valid number to its **binary** and **hexadecimal** representation.

 All computations are performed using **basic algorithms only**, without relying on specialized libraries, in compliance with the assignment requirements.